mypan/linkedin_learning_courses_downloader/README.md

 1. Enter your login info and download path.

-2. You have two methods to add courses:
+2. You have two ways to add courses:

    a.
 New way: Just add them via LinkedIn (app or browser) to your bookmarks.
 The tool will parse your LinkedIn bookmarks (https://www.linkedin.com/learning/me/saved) at runtime.